Contact Us Today (424) 372-3112

 Civil Compromise to Avoid Hit-and-Run Criminal Penalties

 In some misdemeanor hit-and-run cases, it might be possible to get your criminal charges dismissed if you take responsibility for all the accident expenses.
-This is known as a “civil compromise,” the requirements are described under California Penal Code 1378 PC.
+This is known as a “civil compromise,” a legal option described under California Penal Code 1378 PC.
 If you meet all the requirements, the court can dismiss the criminal charges against you.

 Fighting Hit and Run Charges